-We will teach safeguarding, including online safety.
-We endeavour to provide a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children.
+We will teach children about how to keep themselves and others safe, including online.
+We tailor the education provided to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs and/or disabilities.
 We will do this through our Relationships Education/Relationships and Sex Education/Heath Education.

-We will ensure that appropriate filters and monitoring systems that are in place, does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.
+We will ensure that appropriate filters and monitoring systems that are in place, do not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.